Implementing Self-Management: Here's How It's Done

 1. Buurtzorg

-One of the contemporary poster boys of self-management is home-care nursing organization Buurtzorg.
+One of the contemporary poster boys of self-management is the home-care nursing organization Buurtzorg.
 The organization was founded in 2006 and currently employs over 15,000 nurses and care workers.
 Surprisingly, there's not a single manager in the organization, and there are no more than 50 people in the headquarters.

 So, how did they create this?
 Well, it all started when founder and CEO Jos de Blok started Buurtzorg with a team of 4 nurses.
 When the organization was still small, they had an opportunity to design it fully to their own needs.
 Once they started to grow, they stayed true to their approach.

 Teams that grow bigger than twelve people split into two smaller teams.
 Alternatively, new teams can be added to the network by proactive nurses who decide to set up a new Buurtzorg team.
 Neither the leadership team nor the headquarters decides where new teams will be set up.
-It's all based on growth from within the teams or new entrepreneurial nurses that join the organization.
+It's all based on growth from within the teams or new entrepreneurial nurses who join the organization.

 The way Buurtzorg grows resembles the way organisms grow.
 Teams split just like cells and continue to grow until they have reached the size to split again.
 It's a great way for Buurtzorg to grow very quickly and organically.